uzudil/bscript/README.md

 ### Literals

 - Basic types: numbers, strings, boolean, null.
-All numbers are floats but are cast to int if needed (array lookups, pixel coordinates, etc.)
+All numbers are floats but are cast to int if needed (array lookups, pixel coordinates, etc.) Literal strings are double-quoted and can span multiple lines.
-- Arrays: `[1, 'a']` Arrays can contain any other type.
+- Arrays: `[1, "a"]` Arrays can contain any other type.
 To append to an array, add an element to an index past the length of the array.
-- Maps: `{ "a": 1, "b": "c" }` Map keys are always strings.
+- Maps: `{ "a": 1, "b": "c" }` or `{ a: 1, b: "c" }` Map keys are always strings.
 Map elements can be looked up by the `map["a"]` or `map.a` notation.
 - Functions: `x => x + 1` Functions are first-class types.
 - Numerical expressions support the usual arithmetic operations, plus `%` for modulo.